vesoft-inc/nebula-docker-compose/README.md

     >**NOTE**: For more information of the preceding services, see [Design and Architecture of Nebula Graph](https://docs.nebula-graph.io/manual-EN/1.overview/3.design-and-architecture/1.design-and-architecture/).

-4. Use nebula-console to connect to Nebula Graph.
+4. Use Nebula Console to connect to Nebula Graph.

-    Nebula-console is the native CLI client of Nebula Graph.
-In this step, Docker pulls the nebula-console images automatically from Docker Hub according to the path we set in the following commands and uses it to connect to the graphd service of Nebula Graph.
-You can use other clients to connect to Nebula Graph instead of Nebula-console, such as [Nebula Graph Studio](https://github.com/vesoft-inc/nebula-web-docker) and [clients for different programming languages](https://docs.nebula-graph.io/manual-EN/1.overview/2.quick-start/3.supported-clients/).
+    Nebula Console is the native CLI client of Nebula Graph.
+In this step, Docker pulls the Nebula Console images automatically from Docker Hub according to the path we set in the following commands and uses it to connect to the Graph Service of Nebula Graph.
+You can use other clients to connect to Nebula Graph instead of Nebula Console, such as [Nebula Graph Studio](https://github.com/vesoft-inc/nebula-web-docker) and [clients for different programming languages](https://docs.nebula-graph.io/manual-EN/1.overview/2.quick-start/3.supported-clients/).

    * For Nebula Graph 1.0: